Flood Warning issued for Pennington by NWS - NewsBreak

-Effective: 2022-04-26 10:01:00 EDT Expires: 2022-05-01 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Greene; Taliaferro A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 PM EDT FOR NORTHEASTERN GREENE...NORTHERN TALIAFERRO...SOUTHWESTERN WILKES AND SOUTH CENTRAL OGLETHORPE COUNTIES At 1246 PM EDT, a severe thunderstorm was located over Carters Grove, or 10 miles north of Crawfordville, moving east at 40 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
+Effective: 2022-04-26 20:08:00 CDT Expires: 2022-04-29 13:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: El Paso A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM MDT FOR SOUTH CENTRAL DONA ANA AND NORTHWESTERN EL PASO COUNTIES At 1037 PM MDT, a severe thunderstorm was located over Santa Teresa, moving northeast at 25 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
+SOURCE...Trained spotters reported.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Washington, Union Point, Woodville, Rayle, Ficklin, Lundberg, Daniel Springs, Newtown, Celeste, Lyneville, Philomath, Sandy Cross and Carters Grove.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+Locations impacted include West El Paso, Santa Teresa, Anthony, Sunland Park, Canutillo, Westway, Vinton, La Union, Union Pacific Intermodal Terminal and Franklin Mountains State Park.
+This includes Interstate 10 in Texas between mile markers 3 and 13.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0